-The fall season is normally comprised of 10 games, with regular season games beginning in early September and continuing through early- to mid-November.
+The fall season is normally comprised of 10 games (although this may vary from season to season), with regular season games beginning in early September and continuing through early- to mid-November.
 During the regular season the teams may have one or more Sunday games.

 During the last weekend of the season, a tournament for U9, U10, U11, U12 and U14 house teams is scheduled for November 12th and 13th (with a rainout date TBD).

 Q. What happens in the event of rain on a match day?

 For information on whether or not the fields are open, please call the rain hotline at 925-256-3574.
 Please note that the decision to close fields is made by the City of Walnut Creek Parks and Recreation staff and not by Walnut Creek Soccer Club.

 If possible, we will attempt to reschedule matches last to rain outs, however, this is not guaranteed.

 Q. How do I contact my Age Group Coordinator or someone else on the House Committee?

 The contact information for all of the members of the House committee can be found by clicking on this link

 Q. Please tell me about the season in general?

 The House program is an "in-house" recreation program as opposed to our competitive program that travels to other clubs to play their matches.
 House matches are played in Walnut Creek against teams within the club house program.